-Film “Her picture” with soundtrack composed by Svetlana was in the official selection of Cannes Film Festival, other films: documentaries and fiction short films produced by Svetlana received multiple awards on prestigious international film festivals.
-Also Svetlana, in a collaboration with her husband Carlos Martins, directed and acted in about 300 funny TV commercials, produced for international clients.
+Film “Her picture” with a soundtrack composed by Svetlana was in the official selection of the Cannes Film Festival, and other films: including documentaries, and fiction short films produced by Svetlana received multiple awards at prestigious international film festivals.
+Also Svetlana, in collaboration with her husband Carlos Martins, directed and acted in about 300 TV commercials, produced for international clients.

 Svetlana Bakushina was featured on national TV stations around the world, including National Geographic Channel (USA), Russia 1 Network (Russia), Sigma TV (Cyprus), Correio da Manha TV (Portugal), ABC Networks (USA), Trans7 Network (Indonesia), Seven West Media (Australia), among many others.

 In addition to her musical collaborations, Svetlana has also lent her talents to the theatrical world as a stage projection video artist.
 Her work includes collaborations with prominent theaters such as the Novosibirsk State Academic Opera and Ballet Theatre, the Russian State Academic Drama Theatre Named After Fyodor Volkov, and the Theatre Festival Baltic-House in Saint Petersburg.

 Svetlana collaborated with Henryk Baranowski, Polish theatre, opera and film director since 2003 until his death in 2013.
 They collaborated on operas: Life with an Idiot by A. Schnittke, Lady Macbeth of the Mtsensk District by D. Shostakovich, dramas: The Tempest by W. Shakespeare, Loneliness on the Net by J. L. Wiśniewski, where she worked on stage video art installations and theatre film production.